xapian/xapian-docsprint/howtos/facets.rst

 .. todo:: explain what goes on here, ie why we use a MatchSpy

-To add a spy you need to create a new `Xapian::ValueCountMatchSpy` object, stating which value slot the spy is to operate on and add this to the `Xapian::Enquire` as follows:
+To add a spy you need to create a new :xapian-class:`ValueCountMatchSpy` object, stating which value slot the spy is to operate on and add this to the :xapian-class:`Enquire` as follows:

 .. xapianexample:: search_facets

 Here we're faceting on value slot 1, which is the object maker.
 After you get the MSet, you can ask the spy for the facets it found, including the frequency.
-Note that although we're generally only showing ten matches, we use a parameter to `get_mset` called `checkatleast`, so that the entire dataset is considered and the facet frequencies are correct.
+Note that although we're generally only showing ten matches, we use a parameter to :xapian-just-method:`get_mset()` called `checkatleast`, so that the entire dataset is considered and the facet frequencies are correct.
 See `Limitations`_ for some discussion of the implications of this.
 Here's the output: